 An increasing number of school age children have food allergies.
 Symptoms can range from mild reactions to severe life threatening reactions leading to the inability to breathe, a drop in blood pressure and unconsciousness.
 Please inform the health office prior to the start of the school year if your child has a food allergy.
-All children should be strongly discouraged from sharing foods and treats with classmates.
+All children are strongly discouraged from sharing foods and treats with classmates.
 Good communication helps insure the safety of all of our children.
-STUDENT MEDICATIONS